Swimming Pool Accidents

 The New York swimming pool accident attorneys at Harris Keenan & Goldfarb have the resources to independently investigate the accident that caused your injuries, build a strong claim on your behalf, negotiate with the insurance adjuster, and take your case to trial if necessary.

 If you lost a loved one in a swimming pool accident, we could fight tirelessly to help you and your family recover the compensation you deserve through a wrongful death lawsuit.
-Contact Harris Keenan & Goldfarb today at 800-724-6529 for a free consultation or complete the intake form on our website and one of our staff will reach out to you.
+Contact Harris Keenan & Goldfarb today at 800-724-6529 for a consultation or complete the intake form on our website, and one of our staff will contact you.